nihalkenkre/dog_breed_identifier/README.md

 - Have more layers with dropouts after the bottleneck, to prevent overfitting.
 - Data augmentation can be used to further prevent overfitting.
 - MaxPooling2D could be used with more convolution layers instead of GlobalAverage2D to highlight the minute differences between very similar looking breeds.
+- More images of similar breeds could be provided for training so the model learns more about the differences.
+- Images provided either at training/testing or as input to webapp should be of aspect ratio 1 and as close to `224x224` to minimize loss of data during rescaling.
+- For landscaped or portrait images, there could be an additional step where the area of the image where the dog is located is identified and then those pixels are passed to the CNN for identification.
+This will give a higher signal to noise ratio.